|Previous Article||Next Article|

 Now let’s configure the job settings.
 Set the nationality of your data (for example, if most of your data is British, then choose UK).
 Now choose from the following matching levels (you can select more than one):

-Choose Individual and then choose the matching tightness - choose Tight so that we only keep the best, most certain matches.
-IMPORTANT: only use the Loose tightness setting, if you know that your data is good quality, i.e. it doesn't contain a lot of missing first names or dummy values such as Null, N/A etc. Loose will produce the most matches, but you'll want to review the lower scoring matches manually.
+Choose Individual and then choose the matching tightness - choose Tight if you want to only keep the best, most certain matches and Medium for most use cases.
+Loose will produce the most matches, but you will need to review the lower scoring matches manually.
+IMPORTANT: only use the Loose tightness setting, if you know that your data is good quality, i.e. it doesn't contain a lot of missing first names or dummy values such as Null, N/A etc.

 Finally you need to give your job a name.
 You can also add a description, a company (e.g. if you’re running a job for a client, then you might enter the client name here) and choose whether the job should be shared with other users.